Spider-Man (1981 TV series)

-Spider-Man is a 1981–1982 American animated TV series based on the Marvel Comics character of the same name.
-It is the second Spider-Man cartoon, following the 1967–1970 series.
+Spider-Man is a 1981–82 American animated TV series based on the Marvel Comics character of the same name.
+It is the second Spider-Man cartoon, following the 1967 series.

 Synopsis

 The series featured Peter Parker having to balance his alter ego crimefighting with his responsibilities as a university student, a part-time photographer for the Daily Bugle and caring for his elderly Aunt May Parker.

-While Spider-Man fights his usual enemies, five episodes have him contending with Doctor Doom.
+While Spider-Man fights his usual enemies, six episodes have him contending with Doctor Doom.